golang/dep/docs/ensure-mechanics.md

 ---
-title: Models and Mechanics
+title: Models and Mechanisms
 ---

 While dep has many discrete components and moving parts, all of these parts revolve around a central model.
-This document explains that model, then explores the major mechanisms of dep as they relate to it.
+This document explains that model, then explores the dep's primary mechanisms in the context of that model.

 ## States and flows